Last updated on July 31st, 2023

 Connect before you Direct

 What we’ve done so far is connection, not problem-solving.
 Almost everybody tends to bypass connection and jump straight to the rational, sensible stuff: seeking solutions, reassuring, giving instructions, educating.
-I’ll refer to all that as ‘Correcting’.
-You can be way more effective when you do ‘Connecting’ first.
-Using the same examples as above, ‘Correcting’ could look like this:
+I’ll refer to all that as ‘Directing’.
+You can be way more effective when you do ‘Directing’ first.
+Using the same examples as above, ‘Directing’ could look like this:

-So what normally works better is to ‘Connect before you Correct’.
-You help your child feel safe and connected, and only when their emotions have decreased do you move on to the ‘Correction’ bit.
+So what normally works better is to ‘Connect before you Direct’.
+You help your child feel safe and connected, and only when their emotions have decreased do you move on to the ‘Direction’ bit.

 When someone is shouting, or closed off, or putting up resistance, they’re in a state of fight, flight, or freeze, with little access to rational thought (remember our bungee-jump?).
 When we use a kind voice and body language, when we show interest and non-judgement, when we make them feel cared for, their nervous system gets the message that the threat is over, and they get access to their whole intelligence again.